How to Pack for a Week in a Carry On

 Skip the hair dryer

 Chances are your hotel or apartment rental has a hair dryer.
-Start making it part of your hotel checklist so you always book a place that has a hair dryer.
+Start making it part of your hotel checklist so you always book a place that has one and you won’t have to fly with a hair dryer.
 And yes, I know hotel hair dryers are often horrible, but it’s still better than lugging around your bulky one from home.

 Plus if you’re traveling to Europe from North America, you will either have to have a plug adapter AND a converter, or you’ll have to buy a dual voltage hair dryer.
 Both options will most likely still not be as powerful as what you’re used to at home.